jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 ## Ends Both Capitalism and Marxism Gradually

-Since the points system gradually reduces the importance of equity, then stock-trading and stock-investments, then Capitalism also reduces in importance.
+The points system gradually reduces the importance of equity.
+This will cause stock-trading and stock-investments to likewise lose importance, dragging Capitalism with it.

-With Capitalism reduced, then the need for Marxism also declines, since Marx created it to counteract the evils of the capitalist bourgeoisie.
-This will slowly eliminate the Cold War which currenly manifests as AUKUS-EU vs China-Russia.
+With Capitalism reduced, then the need for Marxism also declines, since Marx created it to counteract the evils of capitalists.
+This will slowly eliminate the Cold War animosity which currenly manifests as AUKUS-EU vs China-Russia.

 <!-- The CLearing funds circulate imports and exports between countries.
 This unifies national economies as one.
 The investor gains from investing in the right funds that focus on specific industry.
 For example, during a Covid outbreak, the a country can establish a vaccine-importation fund which will invite the money from rich people.